-Almost two years ago my family and I arrived in Orlando, eager to meet new people, figure out a new city and begin a new season of ministry.
+My family and I arrived in Orlando in 2015, eager to meet new people, figure out a new city and begin a new season of ministry.
 It would be dishonest of me to say that all the tears shed in our house during our transition have been tears of joy.
 The past two years have contained a wide range of emotions, from anxiety over health challenges to the joy of watching our son’s baptism.

 Last week our hearts were broken when we heard an abortion clinic in town was offering 50 percent off on late-term abortions.
 Once again it was a reminder the world isn’t the way it is supposed to be.

 I am encouraged that we have a God who is actively working in the midst of the world’s darkness.
 I find hope in that our God not only knows our predicament but meets us in our weakness.
 Two times in the Gospels and once in the Epistles we see Jesus cry.
 In John 11, we first read about the death of Lazarus, Jesus’ close friend.
 Jesus wept as he met with Lazarus’ siblings Mary and Martha.
 Interestingly, Jesus did not weep over the death itself.
 He knew Lazarus would soon be raised and ultimately spend eternity with him in heaven.
 Jesus wept as he was confronted with the wailing and sobbing of his friends and other mourners.

 In Luke 19 we read of Jesus weeping as he approached Jerusalem.
 The word used in Luke 19 is the same word we find in the John 11 passage.
 Thus, we know that Jesus cried aloud in anguish over the city’s future.
 That dark future was less than 40 years distant; in AD 70 more than a million Jerusalem residents died in one of the most gruesome sieges in recorded history.